freedomofpress/ansible-role-grsecurity/README.md

 The metapackage role is SecureDrop-specific, so you can ignore it if you're compiling for non-SecureDrop machines.
-The build role will download the Linux kernel source tarball and the latest grsecurity patch and prepare the system for a manual build.
-The install role expects a .deb package filepath on the Ansible controller, and will install that package on the target host.
+The build role will download the Linux kernel source tarball and the latest grsecurity patch and prepare the system for a manual build, then prompt for you to login and perform the configuration manually.
+After building, copy the .deb file back to your host machine.

+The install role expects a .deb package filepath on the Ansible controller, the same file that was created by the build role, and will install that package on the target host.

-To add to your project:
+To add this role to an existing Ansible project:

 ```
 ansible-galaxy install freedomofpress.grsecurity
 ```

-Then use in playbooks like so:
+Since there are multiple roles in this repository, you will need to specify the path to the specific role in your playbook include:

 ```
+- name: Build the grsecurity-patched Linux kernel.
-- hosts: server
+  hosts: grsecurity-builder
   roles:
     - role: freedomofpress.grsecurity/roles/build-grsecurity-kernel
 ```